Click here to read the Oregon ON 2013-14 Annual Report

 We have over 150 Affiliate and Voting Members.
 Throughout Oregon, our members build sustainable communities, develop affordable housing for working families, people with disabilities, seniors and others, and provide economic opportunities for Oregonians who are struggling to meet their basic needs.

 They are housing developers and owners, home ownership educators, stewards of public investment, job creators, service providers, and community leaders.
 They are community development corporations (CDCs), nonprofits, government agencies, banks and lending institutions, construction companies, law firms, architecture firms, social service organizations and other industry allies, and many individual supporters.
 We are proud to serve them.

 Our mission is to support and strengthen our members through advocacy, communications, peer learning, and best practice development.
 Our vision is that all Oregonians have the opportunity to succeed in life.
 Opportunity begins in sustainable communities where a variety of people have a place to call home and an income sufficient to meet their basic needs.
 We support our members through the following activities:

 - providing opportunities for training, technical assistance, and peer support;

 - serving as a communication hub to connect our members and partners with news, best practices and industry trends;

-- developing new opportunities for partnership.
+- developing new opportunities for partnership and cross-sector collaboration.

 4 Housing Messages that Work – Repeat, repeat, repeat: